spack/spack/lib/spack/docs/environments.rst

    printed orderly per package install.
 To get synchronized output with colors, use ``make -j<N> SPACK_COLOR=always --output-sync=recurse``.

-The following advanced example shows how generated targets can be used in ``Makefile``:
+The following advanced example shows how generated targets can be used in a ``Makefile``:

 .. code:: Makefile